hannobraun/hanno.braun-odw.eu/content/notes/3d-printer-issues-clogged-nozzle/index.md

 The Prusa Mini's built-in first-layer calibration procedure assumes that the default 0.4mm nozzle is equipped.
 Running it with the 0.25mm nozzle caused it to push more material through than intended.

 I should not have used the built-in calibration procedure in this case.
 In fact, I'm not using it at all anymore, and have come up with something better.
-I plan to write about that soon, so [please subscribe](/subscribe), if you don't want to miss it.
+I plan to write about that soon.

 ### Conclusion